 This Pistou recipe… Pesto’s French Cousin is from my cookbook… Made Whole!

 I’m sharing it with you here because I just love this dairy and nut free sauce.
 It’s flavorful and elegant and oh-so-easy to make!

 Zoodle: Zucchini Noodle.
-Zucchini cut in to spiraled strings that resembles noodles, but it’s just zucchini.
+Zucchini cut into spiraled strings that resemble noodles, but it’s just zucchini.
 You can make these with almost any veggie.
 A spiral slicer appliance is simple and affordable, under $30.
 I have the Faberware one, got it at Target.